HeleneZablit/website-x0x0/index.md

 subtitle: "Is Your State Swaying Your Sip?"
 cover-img: "/assets/img/background_test.png"
 ---
-# Introduction

 Beer, the most common alcoholic beverage.
 Grabbing a beer has become one of the world’s favorite pastimes.
-It is a chance to get together amongst friends, decompress with colleagues after work.
+It is a chance to get together amongst friends or decompress with colleagues after work.
+Beer is popular worldwide, even in the far away lands of the United States of America, where the end of the Prohibition opened the floodgates for American breweries to expand, and where globalization has since diversified offerings even further.
-From America’s prohibition era to the current globalisation of the beer market, the choice of beer in a bar has never been so varied.
 The choice one makes when ordering a beer has never highlighted internal bias as much as now.

 <div style="display: flex; justify-content: center; gap: 10px;">